Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 ensure it is initialized in a non-Burst-compiled context, and is not constructed during the system `OnCreate()`.

-Third, the `LatiosWorldUnmanagedSystem` creates `worldBlackboardEntity`.
+Fourth, the `LatiosWorldUnmanagedSystem` creates `worldBlackboardEntity`.

-Fourth, it creates a cache of the collection component dependencies pending update of an executing `SystemState.Dependency`’s final value.
+Fifth, it creates a cache of the collection component dependencies pending update of an executing `SystemState.Dependency`’s final value.
 The cache is stored in the impl.

-Finally, it creates the `InitializationSystemGroup`, the `SimulationSystemGroup`, and the `PresentationSystemGroup` along with their `IRateManagers`.
-The `InitializationSystemGroup` `IRateManager` creates the remaining essential systems and injects them into the `InitializationSystemGroup`.
+Finally, it creates the `InitializationSystemGroup`, the `SimulationSystemGroup`, and the `PresentationSystemGroup`.
+The `InitializationSystemGroup` is given a custom `IRateManager` which creates the remaining essential systems and injects them into the `InitializationSystemGroup`.